 School environments and relationships are key to students’ success, well-being, and self-efficacy.
 COVID-19 reminded us of this.
-It also reminded us of how critical effective assessment processes are for learners, while research into learning during the pandemic proved what we all feared was true: this last year has exacerbated educational inequity.
+It also reminded us of how critical responsive teaching and learning processes are for learners, while research into learning during the pandemic proved what we all feared was true: school closures exacerbated educational inequity.

 Examples to follow

 The day-one scenarios below can help us build fruitful learning environments and relationships with students.
 They’re based on the stars-and-stairs framework to prompt us to remember to celebrate what’s working and identify next steps.
 Rick Stiggins et al. describe the value of this model in Classroom Assessment for Student Learning: “All learners, especially struggling ones, need to know that they did something right, and our job as teachers is to find it and label it for them, before launching into what they need to improve.”
 It’s important to give educators stars (validation/celebration) and stairs (action steps), just like we do for our students, because we, too, need constructive input to learn and grow.

 Each day […] we can collaborate with our students to make small learning environment and relationship moves that are prudent investments in overall learning success, well-being, and self-efficacy.